Erik-Mfa/virtual-card/README.md

 ## What you need for this project

-To run your project first you'll need to have Docker installed at your machine When using Windows, you'll have to install WSL2 to run Docker Desktop Also you are going to need to have Composer installed
+To run your project first you'll need to have Docker installed at your machine <br>
+When using Windows, you'll have to install WSL2 to run Docker Desktop<br>
+Also you are going to need to have Composer installed

 After installed, you just have to run your Sail command to generate the docker images and run it